eli64s/readme-ai/CONTRIBUTING.md

 - Brainstorm new CLI options and features that would be useful to users.
   - i.e. `--language` option to specify the language of the README.
   - What is the best way to implement README file generation in any language selected?
+- Work on improving the [readme-ai.streamlit](https://readme-ai.streamlit.app/) web app.
+  - Improve the UI/UX of the web app.
+  - Catch any bugs or errors when using the web app.
+  - Any new features that would be useful to users.

-These are just a few exmaples, there are many more ways to contribute to *README-AI*.
+These are just a few examples, there are many more ways yu can contribute to *readme-ai*!

 ## Submitting Changes